 International Student Programs and Services welcomes international students and helps them achieve a successful and positive experience at ULM.
 The social and cultural enrichment these students bring to our campus is immeasurable.
-International students who have questions regarding admission, may contact the Undergraduate Admissions Office at (318) 342-3059, Fax (318) 342-1915, or jordan@ulm.edu.
-Students who have questions about maintaining student status, F-1 and J-1 visas (J-1 may contact the Registrar), arrival information, etc., may contact the International Student Programs and

-Services, Hanna Hall, Room 207, (318) 342-5225, fax (318) 342-6764, or e-mail; international@ulm.edu.
+International students who have questions regarding admission may contact the Undergraduate Admissions Office at (318) 342-3059, Fax (318) 342-1915, or jordan@ulm.edu.
+Students who have questions about maintaining student status, F-1 and J-1 visas, arrival information, etc., may contact International Student Programs and Services, Walker Hall, (318) 342-5225, fax (318) 342-6764, or e-mail; international@ulm.edu.

 International Student Programs and Services provides information and assistance regarding University regulations, immigration, and other matters.
-All international students are required to visit and maintain the contact with the International Student Advisor as soon as they arrive on campus.
+All international students are required to visit and maintain contact with the International Student Advisor as soon as they arrive on campus.